Marissa the Writer / Marissa the Professor

 Actually, Marissa the writer and Marissa the professor are the same person.
 Because I am also a practicing creative writer, I place a high premium on real-world relatability in the classroom.
 I want to make sure every student leaves my courses knowing why the skills and ideas we’ve learned in the classroom matter outside these walls.
 I’m also a person that cares deeply about my students and their education, even when you’re struggling with that education.
 I know where you are because I’ve been to some version of there myself.

 My primary genre is creative nonfiction, and my work has been published in journals such as The Atlantic, Salon, Creative Nonfiction, Orion, Guernica, The Rumpus, Diagram, and others.
-My graduate thesis was a book manuscript titled The Vegetarian’s Guide to Eating Meat, a food memoir, I run a Pittsburgh-based reading series focused on food writing, called Acquired Taste, and I write a monthly column for Paste magazine online called “Breaking Vegetarian.”
-You can find links to lots of my writing, plus a blog featuring recipes and other fun at my personal website, http://marissalandrigan.com
+My first book, a food memoir called The Vegetarian’s Guide to Eating Meat, was published by Greystone Books in 2017.
+For awhile, I ran a Pittsburgh-based reading series focused on food writing, called Acquired Taste, and wrote a monthly column for Paste magazine online called “Breaking Vegetarian.”
+I’m currently working on a second book about motherhood, mental illness, and migration.
+You can find links to lots of my writing at my author website, http://marissalandrigan.com